Parakramabahu VI: Conquering Yapa Patuna

 This battle was led by king Parâkramabâhu VI's adopted son, Prince Sapumal.
 Selalihini Sandeshaya records that the prince returned after winning the Yapa Patuna (Jaffna), about year 1449.
 The king took advantage that AryaChakravarthi could no longer get military assistance from Vijayanagara.
 As troops advanced across Mannar to Jaffna by land, naval forces must have cut south Indian assistance by patrolling the Palk Strait.
 The first fierce battle happened in JavaKotte (Chavakacheri) near Elephant pass.
 Later Jaffna was attacked and Arya chakravarthi was forced to retreat to India.
 But after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship in 1467.Thus Jaffna Kingdom became independent.

 Demise

 In year 1463, there was a rebellion in the hill country and Sena sammatha Wikramabahu became king of Senkadagala.
 The king died in 1467.
 And his grand son Jayabahu VI became king.
 But this was followed by much political turmoil.
 The stability of king Parâkramabâhu VI would not return for centuries to come.

 Contribution to literature

-He also played a main role in the contribution to literature.
-King Parakramabahu VI showed a great interest in literature and arts.
-Also the offering of Royal favour is influenced to flourish of Sinhalese Literature.
-His period is considered as the Golden Era in Sinhalese Literature.
-That was the heyday of 'Sandesha Poetry.'
+King Parakramabahu VI showed a great interest in literature and arts; his patronage contributed to the development of Sinhalese literature, sparking a renaissance in the arts.
+The period of his reign is considered as a Golden Era in Sinhalese Literature, known as the heyday of 'Sandesha Poetry.'